Spirochetes

 • C. Diphtheria bacillus are thin slender rods.

-• They are gram-positive bacilli.
+• Corynebacterium Diphtheria are gram-positive bacilli.

-• Size – approx 3-6 pm x 0.6 – 0.8 pm.
+• Corynebacterium Diphtheria Size – approx 3-6 pm x 0.6 – 0.8 pm.

 • The granules represent energy storage depots.